-The turbulent velocity time series shown Fig. 7 (upper panel) contains a much larger number of data points (25 000) and allows the construction of a very detailed climacogram, albeit on very fine time scales (1.2 ms to 3 s).
-The climacogram is shown in Fig. 11 and is more complex than that of Fig. 10, as the slope is not constant for all time scales.
-Clearly the slope is much milder than -0.5 everywhere, which indicates that the turbulence process is far from purely random or Markovian.
-If we fit an HK model for scales 30 ms to 3 s (a range extending over two orders of magnitude) this will have an H = 0.77 (slope -0.23), which indicates a strong HK behaviour.
+Markovian.
+If we fit a HK model for scales of 30 ms to 3 s (a range extending over two orders of magnitude) this will give H = 0.77 (slope -0.23), which indicates strong HK behaviour.
 This value can be regarded as an asymptotic H for large scales, although even higher H would emerge if we restricted the fitting domain (leaving out the smallest scales).
-However, for small time scales, there appears a smoothing effect, i.e., decrease of variance with respect to the HK process, which could be thought of as the result of the fluid's viscosity.
-A physical mechanism acting at very small scales and producing smoothing seems physically justified, as, without it, the variance would tend to infinity as $k \rightarrow 0$ (see eqn.
-(6)) and this does not seem physically plausible.
+However, for small time scales, there appears a smoothing effect, i.e. decrease of variance with respect to the HK process, which could be thought of as the result of the fluid's viscosity.
+A physical mechanism acting at very small scales and producing smoothing seems physically justified, as, without it, the variance would tend to infinity as $k \rightarrow 0$ (see equation (6)) and this does not seem physically plausible.